CoderAngelPro/CubyBot/README.md

 # Output goes to dist/
 ```

-### Deploy to GitHub Pages
-1) Ensure your repository is named `<username>.github.io` (this project’s repo is `CoderAngelPro.github.io`).
-2) Commit and push the built `dist/` to the Pages branch used by your setup (often the `main` branch root for user/organization sites, or configure Pages to use `/docs` or a `gh-pages` branch via CI).
-3) Set the site URL to `https://CoderAngelPro.github.io/CubyBot` if this is a subpath app.

 Tip: For subpath deployments, make sure your router and asset references respect the base path if needed.

-### Static assets: `public/` vs `src/assets`
- - Put files you reference directly in HTML (e.g., favicons) into `public/`.
-They’re copied as-is and served with stable URLs like `/vite.svg`.
- - Put assets you import in code into `src/assets` to get bundler optimizations and cache-busting hashed filenames.

 ### Backend CORS
 Your backend must allow the Pages origin(s).
 In CubyBot Server, CORS is already configured for: